The Brundall Neighbourhood Plan

 Further information sources:

 ‘Neighbourhood Plans’ are a product of the Coalition Government’s localism policy.
 The plans are being prepared by Parish and Town Councils all over the country.
 Because Brundall’s Parish Council is committed to ensuring that our village remains a top-class place to live, it decided to play its part in the process.
-Work has been going on throughout 2014: a working group made up of councillors and other residents of the village has met regularly, and two consultation days have been held at the Memorial Hall when residents of Brundall were invited to tell us what they thought.
-As a result, eight draft policies have been drawn up: subject to further discussion, the Neighbourhood Plan will argue for . . .
+Work had been going on throughout 2014: a working group made up of Councillors and other residents of the village met regularly, and two consultation days were held at the Memorial Hall when residents of Brundall were invited to tell us what they thought.
+As a result, eight draft policies were drawn up and six were adopted.